maxlath/wikibase-edit/docs/how_to.md

   guid,
   hash: referenceHash,
   snaks: {
-    // Will override all existing snaks of that reference record with this unique snak
+    // Will override all existing snaks of that reference with this unique snak
     P854: 'https://example.org/rise-and-fall-of-the-holy-sand-box'
   }
 })